Virus complicates college recruiting

 Recruiting isn’t necessarily easy for college coaches in the best of times.

-Trying to do it while their schools and those of their targets are closed to deter the spread of COVID-19 makes it much more difficult.
+Trying to do it while their schools and those of their targets are closed to deter the spread of COVID-19 makes it much more difficult — doesn’t it?

 “That’s a hard question to answer,” said Southwest Mississippi Community College baseball coach Ken Jackson.
 “We have to go about it in different ways we never thought we’d try.”